 What happens when a programme hits The Messy Middle

-• Some clients get great results; others quietly disengage
+• Some clients get great results while other quietly slink away

-• It starts to feel like you want it more than they do
+• Delivery feels heavy and it feels like you want it more than they do

-This isn't a client problem.
-It isn't an expertise problem.
-It's a delivery design problem.
-The experience wasn't built to carry clients through the messy middle so the pressure stays on you instead of the structure doing the work.
+This isn’t a client problem or an expertise problem.
+This is a delivery design problem.
+The experience wasn’t built to carry your clients through The Messy Middle, so the pressure stays on you instead of the structures doing the work.

 What Get The YES® is built on

-The sale is just the first YES...but the experience I help you engineer is everything that comes after it.
+The sale is just the first YES, but the experience you design is everything that comes after.

 book a call